STABILIZATION IS THE FIRST LINE OF DEFENSE

 -

 HELIX is designed around a fundamentally different architectural philosophy.
 Rather than tightly coupling stabilization hardware to specific payload technologies, HELIX decouples the stabilization, control, and power core from sensors, effectors, and autonomy software.
+On its own, HELIX is a completely stand-alone system.

 This separation allows HELIX to function as a configurable platform rather than a fixed system.
 New sensors, kinetic defeat systems, or autonomy capabilities can be integrated as they emerge, without modifying the underlying stabilization architecture.
-As a result, HELIX enables operators to evolve capability by changing payloads and software—rather than replacing entire systems.
+Users will have the ability to make changes to payload configurations across the lifecycle of HELIX based on mixed objectives, payload advancements, or mission evolution.

 -